-Two API Group II+ and Group III suppliers, Phillips 66 and SK Americas, communicated posted price increases this week.
-This was a slightly unusual development, given that price adjustments are typically initiated by Group II producers.
+Two API Group II+ and Group III producers, Phillips 66 and SK Americas, communicated posted price increases this week.
+This was a slightly unusual development, given that in previous iterations, typically a Group II producer initiated the price adjustments.

 Phillips 66 notified its customers late last week that the producer would be increasing its Group II+ and Group III Ultra-S Base Oil posted prices by 25 cents per gallon, effective Nov.
 18.